 Upon hearing this, the wise man commented, "But, young man, do you not realize that there are miles and miles of beach and there are starfish all along every mile?
 You can't possibly make a difference!"
 At this, the young man bent down, picked up yet another starfish, and threw it into the ocean.
 As it met the water, he said, "It made a difference for that one.”

 In this story we uncover several important themes for reflection.

 First, we have the young man performing the task of throwing the star fish in the water while no one is watching.
+Are you doing the best you can with what you have?
 Are you making a difference if no one is watching?
 Do you have to post every good deed you do on social media so people can tell you how wonderful you are?
 Does your need for recognition outweigh your need to make a difference without anyone knowing about it?

 Second, we have the scene of miles of beach but one determined young man to make a difference.
 Does the size of the beach deter you from making a difference?
 Why do you let the enormity of the scale prevent you from helping others?

 Third, we have the few star fish the young man can save.
 The young man understands his limitations and recognizes the difference he can make in the lives of those star fish he can save.
 Must you save the thousands of star fish across the entire beach, or can you find comfort knowing that you, like the small bird in the first story, did the best you could with what you had?